ABGursu/Turning-Pages/README.md

    - Ensure you have write permissions to the destination folder
    - Check that CSV files are properly formatted for import

-### Data Recovery
-The system automatically creates database backups during critical operations.
-Backup files are stored in the `backups` folder.

 ## Security Considerations

 - User passwords are stored securely